 As often occurs, good things result from bad situations.
 Such is the case with the creation of the Mesquite Cancer HELP Society (MCHS).
-Yoli Vernon Bell was 50 years old and knew first-hand the overwhelming impact cancer can and does have on individuals and their family members: Yoli's mother died in 1973 at the age of 50 from Hodgkin's Lymphoma; an aunt died from Leukemia; and, two cousins also died from cancer.
+Yoli Vernon Bell was 50 years old and knew first-hand the overwhelming impact cancer can and does have on individuals and their family members: Yoli's mother died in 1973 at the age of 50 from Hodgkin's Lymphoma; an aunt died from Leukemia; and, two 1st cousins also died from cancer.
 And, if this exposure wasn't enough to bring the harsh reality of cancer's impact to one's life, Yoli was destined to experience her own reality in January 2000, when a tumor was discovered in her right breast.
 Unlike a tumor discovered when she was 17 years old, this one was cancerous.
-Facing her own battle with breast cancer over the next eight months proved to provide the impetus for the creation of the Mesquite Cancer HELP Society.
+Facing her own battle with breast cancer over the next eight months proved to be the impetus for the creation of the Mesquite Cancer HELP Society.

-In September 2000, Yoli started to research the steps necessary to establish a non-profit organization which would serve cancer patients and families in the Virgin Valley area.
+In September 2000, Yoli began to research the steps necessary to establish a non-profit organization which would serve cancer patients and families in the Virgin Valley area.
 Initially, her search led her to the American Cancer Society (ACS) but becoming a chapter/charter of the ACS would mean all monies raised locally would go to ACS's national office.
 This defeated one of her primary goals of providing financial assistance to cancer clients in the local area.
 There was no "template" for developing the independent organization she envisioned for Mesquite and the surrounding communities, so creating one became her purpose in life.

 There were times when the task seemed insurmountable, more than could be accomplished by one woman who had just completed her own chemo and radiation treatments.
 Two close friends, Judy Macica and Anna Medlin, agreed to join Yoli.
 Judy had survived uterine cancer, and Anna's son, who was diagnosed with Stage 4 Multiple Myeloma, had just completed a year of clinical trials at the Hutchinson Cancer Research Hospital in Seattle, WA.
 Both ladies jumped at the opportunity to be part of such an important and worthy endeavor.
 Yoli acknowledged their much-appreciated help by naming them co-founders of MCHS.
-(Sadly, Anna Medlin lost her own battle with cancer and passed from this earth in April, 2005.)
+(Sadly, Anna Medlin lost her own battle to pancreatic cancer and passed from this earth in April, 2005.)